DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Remove view from sheet

-To remove a view from sheet, click on the "more options" button, and choose the Remove option, or in the selet view panel, select the Remove View checkbox, search the current view and click on Remove button.
+To remove a view from the sheet, click on the "more options" button, and choose the Remove option, or in the select view panel, select the Remove View checkbox, search the current view and click on the Remove button.

 ![SheetGen remove views](../../assets\images\SG-Vl-RemoveView.gif)